-[Slide 7: BASF Group 2021: Financial targets achieved across the board; progress in achieving nonfinancial targets]
+[Slide 6: BASF Group 2021: Financial targets achieved across the board; progress in achieving nonfinancial targets]

-Let's now look at our financial and nonfinancial targets.
+Let's now look at our financial and nonfinancial targets:

-We achieved all our financial targets in 2021; and we have taken important steps to deliver on our mid-term CO2 emission target:
+We achieved all our financial targets in 2021.
+And we have taken important steps to deliver on our mid-term CO2 emission target.

-- As mentioned before, our sales volumes growth was well above global chemical production. - EBITDA before special items increased from 7.4 billion euros to 11.3 billion euros and thus by 53 percent. - Our 2021 ROCE of 13.5 percent was considerably above the cost of capital rate of 9 percent.
+As mentioned before, our sales volumes growth was well above global chemical production.

+EBITDA before special items increased from €7.4 billion to €11.3 billion.
+This was a rise of 53 percent.

+Our 2021 return on capital employed (ROCE) of 13.5 percent was considerably above the cost of capital rate of 9 percent.

-- For 2021, we will propose a dividend of 3 euros and 40 cents per share to the Annual Shareholders' Meeting, thus delivering on our progressive dividend policy. - We want to reduce our absolute CO2 emissions by 25 percent by 2030 compared with the baseline 2018.
-In 2021, our CO2 emissions amounted to 20.2 million metric tons a decrease from the 20.8 million metric tons emitted in 2020.
-This is remarkable given the strong growth in volumes. - We also set a target of 22 billion euros in sales with Accelerator products by 2025.
+For 2021, we will propose a dividend of €3.40 per share to the Annual Shareholders' Meeting, thus delivering on our progressive dividend policy.

+We want to reduce our absolute CO2 emissions by 25 percent by 2030 compared with the baseline 2018.
+In 2021, our CO2 emissions amounted to 20.2 million metric tons - a decrease from the 20.8 million metric tons emitted in 2020.
+This is remarkable given the strong growth in volumes.

+We also set a target of €22 billion in sales with Accelerator products by 2025.
 These are products that make a substantial sustainability contribution in the value chain.
-In 2021, we generated sales of 24.1 billion euros with Accelerator products compared with 16.7 billion euros in 2020.
-We thus achieved our Accelerator sales target much earlier than planned.
+We achieved this sales target much earlier than planned: In 2021, we generated sales of €24.1 billion with Accelerator products compared with €16.7 billion in 2020.
 We will therefore adjust this portfolio steering target in the course of 2022.

-[Slide 8: Attractive shareholder return - clear commitment to progressive dividend policy]
+[Slide 7: Attractive shareholder return - clear commitment to progressive dividend policy]